 HFBA Supports Women’s Health

 The HFBA is proud to support raising awareness and funds for Women’s Health issues during the month of October.
+We extend our thanks to all that purchased a pink t-shirt and patch during October.
+Additionally a thank you is needed for Dark Moon Coffee Roasters and the Nevada Health Centers for making our Coffee With A Cause Mammovan event a huge success.
+A limited stock of Pink t-shirts and patches are still available.
+Please contact us at [email protected] to confirm stock.
 As firefighters we are quick to mitigate our patients’ health emergencies but far too often put our own on the back burner.

 This year the HFBA is donating proceeds from our pink sales to Angels of Las Vegas, a local non-profit dedicated to helping children and adults who need support going through cancer and life threatening illness, as well as SAFE House a local Henderson non-profit that provides shelter, counseling, advocacy, housing assistance, and education to victims of domestic violence.